IBM-Cloud/cf-deployment-tracker-client-swift/README.md

 - The 0.1.x releases were tested on macOS and Linux using the Swift `DEVELOPMENT-SNAPSHOT-2016-07-25-a` binaries.
 - The 0.3.x and 0.4.x releases were tested on macOS and Linux using the Swift `3.0` binaries.
 - The 0.5.x and 0.6.x releases were tested on macOS and Linux using the Swift `3.0.1` binaries.
+- The 0.8.x releases were tested on macOS and Linux using the Swift `3.0.1` binaries and are not dependent on SwiftyJSON.

 You can download different versions of the Swift binaries by following this [link](https://swift.org/download/).